Is There Evidence and Proof That Bigfoot Is Real?

 Here is a look at some of the alleged Bigfoot evidence.

 There have been a few very convincing pieces of video evidence to pop over the years.
 Unfortunately, some, such as the Snow Walker Video and Marble Ridge Footage, have turned out to be hoaxes.
 Others, such as the New York Baby Bigfoot Footage, leave us scratching our heads.

 The most convincing piece of Sasquatch video evidence remains the granddaddy of them all, the Patterson-Gimlin Film.
 Shot in October of 1967 by Roger Patterson and Robert Gimlin, the film shows several seconds of a Bigfoot in clear view.
 There is no mistaking it for any other animal.
 The creature is either a Sasquatch or an extremely well-done fraud.
 Even after 50+ years many experts still insist that this video is not hoaxed.

 One of the problems some skeptics have with the Patterson footage is the alleged association between Patterson and Ray Wallace, a known prankster who may have faked some of the original Bigfoot prints.

 A costume maker also came forward insisting his company had made the ape suit, as has the man who claims to have worn it.
 However, details don’t quite add up well enough for proponents of the film, and many still insist on its authenticity.

 The Finding Bigfoot Team Interviews Robert Gimlin

 What do you think of the Patterson - Gimlin Film?

-Like video, Bigfoot photography tends to be hard to come by, at least any picture that appears authentic.
-It’s frustrating for researchers and Bigfoot enthusiasts.
+Like video evidence, Bigfoot photography is hard to come by, at least any picture that appears authentic.

 Except when Bigfoot pops up.
 If only the general public were as shutter happy when it comes to Sasquatch as they are with other happenings.